 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.

 If you don’t have symptoms, you may not need treatment.
 But varicose veins may sometimes get worse without treatment.
 If you need treatment, it may include:

 Compression stockings.
-These elastic stockings squeeze the veins and prevent blood from pooling.
+These elastic stockings squeeze the veins and prevent blood from traveling down and pooling in the legs.
 They can be effective if they are worn every day.

 Sclerotherapy.
 This is the most common treatment.
 A chemical is injected into the affected veins.
 The chemical causes scarring in the veins so that they can no longer carry blood.
 Blood then returns to the heart through other veins.
 The body absorbs the scarred veins.